 In the private sector, you can find several schools designed for children from other countries.
 Just a few examples include the Collège Stanislas and Collège International Marie-de-France (French high schools) and Alexander von Humboldt (a German school).

-Visit the Ministry of Education and Higher Education website for more information on the programs offered at every academic level.
+Visit the Ministry of Higher Education website for more information on the programs offered at every academic level.